starcraftman/pakit/docs/man.rst

    All recipes will be installed into this path.
    Using the above config, the recipe **ag** would be installed to **/tmp/pakit/builds/ag**.

+paths.recipes
+   Path to a folder with user created recipes.
+Path must be a valid package name according to python rules.
+Importantly this means base folder can **NOT** be a hidden directory (leading '.').

 paths.source
    The path where source code will be downloaded & built.